 - well_object (object, uuid or root) Object for which a well name is required.
-Can be a Trajectory, WellboreInterpretation, WellboreFeature, BlockedWell, WellboreMarker-Frame, WellboreFrame, DeviationSurvey or MdDatum object - model (model.
-Model, optional) required if passing a uuid or root; not recommended otherwise string being the 'best' citation title to serve as a well name, form the object or some related objects resqpy.well.blocked_well_frame Module holding functions relating to the mapping of welbore frame properties onto blocked wells. resqpy.well.well_object_funcs well_object_funcs.py: resqpy well module for functions that impact well objects resqpy.well.well_utils well_utils.py: functions used by the classes in resqpy.well
+Can be a Trajectory, WellboreInterpretation, WellboreFeature, BlockedWell, WellboreMarker-Frame, WellboreFrame, DeviationSurvey or MdDatum object - model (model.Model, optional) required if passing a unid or root; not recommended otherwise string being the 'best' citation title to serve as a well name, form the object or some related objects

-Note: xml and relationships must be established for this function to work add_blocked_well_properties_from_wellbore_fraced properties to this blocked well by derivation from wellbore frame intervals properties. blocked_well_frame_contributions_list Returns wellbore frame contributions to each cell of a blocked well.
+Note: xml and relationships must be established ished for this function to work resqpy.well.blocked_well_frame Module holding functions relating to the mapping of welbore frame properties onto blocked wells. resqpy.well.well_object_funcs well_object_funcs.py: resqpy well module for functions that impact well objects resqpy.well.well_utils well_utils.py: functions used by the classes in resqpy.well add_blocked_well_properties_from_wellbore_fraked properties to this blocked well by derivation from wellbore frame intervals properties. blocked_well_frame_contributions_list Returns wellbore frame contributions to each cell of a blocked well.